Waziup/waziup.io-old/content/tutorials/usecases/weather/_index.md

 ---

 The objective is to develop a low-cost and sustainable solution capable of reading real-time data typical of a Weather Station, using different sensors, and capable of communicating via LoRa.
 The following steps provide a Getting Started tutorial.
-Detailed documentation, such as the complete Assembly guide and the Technical guide, can be found [here](https://github.com/Waziup/WAZIUP-WeatherStation/tree/master/extra/documents).
+Detailed documentation, such as the complete Assembly guide and the Technical guide, can be found <a href="https://github.com/Waziup/WAZIUP-WeatherStation/tree/master/extra/documents" target="_blank">here</a>.

 Hardware
 -------------
-The following hardware is required to develop the LoRa Weather Station and can be found in [IoT-Catalogue](https://www.iot-catalogue.com/products/59b1797c763cfc066f6d092b) as well.
+The following hardware is required to develop the LoRa Weather Station and can be found in <a href="https://www.iot-catalogue.com/products/59b1797c763cfc066f6d092b" target="_blank">IoT-Catalogue</a> as well.

 <p align="center">
   <img src="images/hardware_list.png"/>